Below you will find a collection of resources for using Zoom for web conferencing.

 We are offering a number of online training sessions to help you get started with Zoom.
-To register for the sessions, please visit the EDC’s event page.
+Please visit the EDC’s event page.

 - How to Download and Install Zoom on PC